ailispaw/yaml2bash/README.md

 Usage: yaml2bash [-m] [-p <prefix>] [<filename>] [-v] [-h]

 Options:
-    -m          : handle as a file contains mutiple documents -p <prefix> : specify a prefix for variables, or "YAML" by default
+    -m          : handle as a file contains multiple documents -p <prefix> : specify a prefix for variables, or "YAML" by default
     <filename>  : specify a YAML file to parse, or it will wait for stdin
     -v          : show the current version and exit